-Sustainable Urban Drainage systems (SuDS) - A means of managing surface water runoff through storing or reusing surface water and reducing flow rates.
+Sustainable Drainage systems (SuDS) - A means of managing surface water runoff through storing or reusing surface water and reducing flow rates.
+Refer to Policy FR2 in Plan:MK for our position on SuDS.
+SuDS may include green roofs, where demonstrated that such systems will provide effective and reliable water management and flow control.